tbicr/web-framework-rank/README.md

 - last update in master (weeks from last update)

 ## All Data Fields
-[data.csv](data.csv) contain a wide range of data for frameworks collected weekly.
+[data.csv](data.csv) contains wide range of metrics about frameworks collected weekly.
-There are field presented in it:
+There are next fields presented in it:

 - name
 - rank